-In March, 2020, the novel coronavirus (COVID19) spread throughout the globe causing a pandemic and a state of emergency in California and Clovis.
+In March, 2020, the novel coronavirus (COVID-19) spread throughout the globe causing a pandemic and a state of emergency in California and Clovis.
 A shelter-in-place order along with shuttering of all non-essential businesses resulted in a drastic reduction in ridership on fixed-route services and paratransit services in Clovis.
 A year after the initial stay-at-home order, schools and businesses opened with capacity restrictions.
 Ridership continued to struggle to recover riders.
 As more of the general public became vaccinated, the case rates were predicted to drop and conditions to improve.
-However, a COVID19 variant created a surge, increasing positive rates, and resulting in the reinstitution of a mask mandate in all public settings regardless of vaccination status.
+However, a COVID-19 variant created a surge, increasing positive rates, and resulting in the reinstitution of a mask mandate in all public settings regardless of vaccination status.
 As of March 1, 2022, two years after the initial spread of the pandemic, the state government has removed the mask mandate for most public settings including most recently, public transit.
 Masks are not required to ride any Clovis Transit vehicle but will remain available free of charge to anyone needing one during their trip.
 As of February 28, 2023, the State of California terminated the COVID-19 state of emergency.
 Although, all restrictions have been lifted, ridership has not yet fully recovered.
-The City of Clovis continues a steady rise towards pre-pandemic levels.
+The City of Clovis continues a steady rise towards prepandemic levels.

-Ridership has not returned to the service levels prior to the pandemic but is improving each month.
+Roundup, paratransit service, is expected to exceed its pre-pandemic ridership in FY 22-23.
+Ridership for Stageline, fixed-route service, has not returned to the service levels prior to the pandemic but is improving each month.
 In the first days of the shut-down in March, 2020, Clovis Transit made a commitment to the community by ensuring all services would be available to those essential workers within Clovis and Fresno.
 For the last three years, Clovis Transit drivers have performed in an exceptional manner by maintaining a safe environment for passengers.
 Clovis Transit has great employees, however; we are short staffed.
 Driver shortage has been an issue in the past but was greatly exacerbated by the pandemic.
 The City as well as other public transit agencies have a challenging time recruiting commercial drivers.
-During FY 2021-22, Clovis Transit decided to purchase three ProMaster Minibuses which do not require a commercial license to operate.
+During FY 2021-22, Clovis Transit decided to purchase two ProMaster Minibuses which do not require a commercial license to operate.
 This has provided some staffing relief in the short-term and a greater degree of flexibility.
 These minibuses seat 7 passengers and 3 mobility devices and will be used for the paratransit service.
 An additional eight ProMaster Minibuses have been ordered and will be received during FY2023-24.